cybozu-go/cke/docs/k8s.md

 For other domain names such as `www.google.com`, node-local DNS cache servers can be configured to send queries to upstream DNS servers defined in [cluster.yml](./cluster.md).
+CKE validates the integrity of the replies using DNSSEC validation.

 ## Certificates for admission webhooks